JustinMBrown/movidius-NCS-tutorial/README.md

 ### 2.1.1 Installing CUDA and cuDNN
 First things first, we have to get our GPU-software set up.
 This comes in the form of CUDA.
 See the directions here: https://www.tensorflow.org/install/gpu

-The direction in that guide are pretty straight forward, but there are some things to double check.
+The direction in that guide are pretty straight forward, but there are some details to double check.
 Make sure you install the exact versions specified.
 Notice that the guide calls for CUDA 9.0, but if you click their link it takes you to 10.0.
 Version 9.0 can be found here: https://developer.nvidia.com/cuda-90-download-archive

 You only need the base-installer